Skip to Content

 Moore died in December at the Jefferson City Correctional Center.
 A probable cause statement said his cause of death was suffocation.
 It said he died from choking on contents from his stomach after being put in a restraint.

-A spokesperson said in response to questions from ABC 17 News that the cameras are being worn by guards in Jefferson City Correctional Center after a trial this May and will now be implemented in other prisons.
+A spokesperson said in response to questions from ABC 17 News that the cameras are being worn by guards in Jefferson City Correctional Center after a trial and will now be implemented in other prisons.

-"We take seriously our responsibility for creating the safest environment possible and will not tolerate behaviors or conditions that endanger the wellbeing of Missourians working or living in our facilities," the Department of Corrections statement says.
+"We take seriously our responsibility for creating the safest environment possible and will not tolerate behaviors or conditions that endanger the wellbeing of Missourians working or living in our facilities," the Department of Corrections statement said.

 The Missouri Justice Coalition has said Moore was excessively pepper sprayed by the JCCC Emergency Response Team before his head was covered with a hood, his body was wrapped and he was strapped to a restraint cart.
 The coalition said Moore was then taken to a dry cell in Housing Unit 8.